Central Mine Planning and Design Institute

-The Central Mine Planning and Design Institute (acronym CMPDI) is a subsidiary of Coal India Limited which is under the ownership of Ministry of Coal of the Government of India, engaged in the field of environmental engineering and provides consultancy and engineering services across the globe.
+The Central Mine Planning and Design Institute (acronym CMPDI) is a subsidiary of Coal India Limited which is under the ownership of the Ministry of Coal, Government of India, engaged in the field of environmental engineering and provides consultancy and engineering services across the globe.
 It is a public sector undertaking under the Government of India and is rated as a Schedule-B and Mini Ratna-II company.

 Profile

-The Central Mine Planning and Design Institute Limited was established in 1974, under Coal Mines Authority Limited (CMAL) (former name of Coal India Limited), out of the planning division of now defunct National Coal Development Corporation (NCDC) as a single window set up to consolidate all aspects of Indian mining industry under one roof.
-Subsequent to the nationalisation of coal mining in India, CMPDI was reconstituted as a public sector undertaking in 1975.
+The Central Mine Planning and Design Institute Limited was established in 1974, under Coal Mines Authority Limited (CMAL) (former name of Coal India Limited), out of the planning division of the now defunct National Coal Development Corporation (NCDC) as a single window set up to consolidate all aspects of Indian mining industry under one roof.
+After the nationalisation of coal mining in India, CMPDI was reconstituted as a public sector undertaking in 1975.

-The company has its headquarters in Ranchi, Jharkhand and is involved in mineral exploration, resource evaluation, resource management, mining geology, hydro-geological and geophysical studies and engineering geology investigations.
+The company has its headquarters in Ranchi, Jharkhand, and is involved in mineral exploration, resource evaluation, resource management, mining geology, hydro-geological and geophysical studies, and engineering geology investigations.
 It is an ISO 9001 accredited company and was rated as a Mini Ratna (Category II) company in 2009.

-CMPDI is qualified to offer consultancy services in the fields of environmental engineering such as open pit and underground mine planning and design in coal, lignite and other minerals.
-The Institute is active in geological exploration, geological, geotechnical and allied support, mine planning and design, environmental management and training services.
+CMPDI is qualified to offer consultancy services in the fields of environmental engineering, such as open pit and underground mine planning and design in coal, lignite, and other minerals.
+The institute is active in geological exploration, geological, geotechnical and allied support, mine planning and design, environmental management, and training services.

 CMPDI has regional institutes (RIs) at Asansol, Dhanbad, Ranchi, Nagpur, Bilaspur, Singrauli and Bhubaneswar to extend its coverage nationwide and has various field units and exploration camps.

 Mandate

-CMPDI has two distinct responsibilities, business and corporate, as per the set mandate.
+CMPDI has two distinct responsibilities, business and corporate, as per its mandate.

-Business functions: Mineral exploration consultancy and support, infrastructure engineering and environmental management.
+Business functions: Mineral exploration consultancy and support, infrastructure engineering, and environmental management.

-Corporate functions: Preparation and upkeep of data on coal inventories, operations and potential, advising the Ministry of Coal and NITI Aayog on coal related matters, nodal agency functions on behalf of the Government of India in the matters related to mineral exploration, co-ordination activities between related companies in India and research and development in the field of mineral mining.
+Corporate functions: Preparation and upkeep of data on coal inventories, operations and potential, advising the Ministry of Coal and NITI Aayog on coal-related matters, nodal agency functions on behalf of the Government of India in the matters related to mineral exploration, co-ordination activities between related companies in India and research and development in the field of mineral mining.

 Accreditations and collaborations

 CMPDI has been accredited with ISO-9001 certification by Certification International (UK).
-It has also entered into memoranda of understanding with many international agencies such as IMCL, UK, Metchem, Canada, Giproshakht, Russia, Mountain Consulting GmBH, Germany, Rheinbraun Engineering, Germany and DMT, Germany for co-operation in the field of earth resources.
+It has also entered into memoranda of understanding with many international agencies such as IMCL, UK, Metchem, Canada, Giproshakht, Russia, Mountain Consulting GmbH, Germany, Rheinbraun Engineering, Germany, and DMT, Germany for co-operation in the field of earth resources.

-CMPDI acts as registered consultants to:
+CMPDI acts as a registered consultant to: